suasuasuasuasua/nextjs-tutorial/README.md

 web vitals to rank performance and user experience.
 With fonts, layout shifts happen when the browser initially loads and renders some fallback system font, then switches over to the custom font.
-The swap between the fallback and custom font can cause tons of shifting to text size, spcaing, elements, etc.
+The swap between the fallback and custom font can cause tons of shifting to text size, spacing, elements, etc.

 Next.js is nice in this regard because it downloads all font files and builds and hosts them as static assets.
 That means that when users visit the